L09224/book-tracker/README.md

 - Testing for responsiveness was done in Firefox via the Accessibility Properties.
 Responsiveness was tested at different resolutions to ensure no breaks in the site at common resolutions.
 - HTML code validated with w3 validator
 - CSS code was validated with Jigsaw and received CSS level 3 + SVG
-- Python code checked with Pep8
+- Python code checked with Pep8.
+Errors are largely 1.
+'E302 expected 2 blank lines, found 1' 2.
+'E501 line too long'
 - JS code passed through JSLint

 ### Automatic Testing